F-Stack/f-stack/dpdk/doc/guides/prog_guide/compressdev.rst

 Device Identification
 ~~~~~~~~~~~~~~~~~~~~~

-Each device, whether virtual or physical is uniquely designated by two
+Each device, whether virtual or physical, is uniquely designated by two
 identifiers:

 - A unique device index used to designate the compression device in all functions